blumenstiel/MESS/GettingStarted.md

 done
 ```

-You can combine the results of the seperate datasets with the following script.
+You can combine the results of the separate datasets with the following script.
 ```sh
 python mess/evaluation/mess_evaluation.py --model_outputs output/<model_name> output/<model2_name> <...>
 # default values: --metrics [mIoU], --results_dir results/
 ```

-We also provide an adapted evaluator class `MESSSemSegEvaluator` in `mess.evaluation` to calculate the mIoU for classes of interest (CoI-mIoU).
+We also provide an adapted evaluator class `MESSSemSegEvaluator` in `mess.evaluation` to calculate the mIoU for classes of interest (CoI-mIoU) (requires `detectron2`).
 Scripts to use the datasets with MMSegmentation and Torchvision are also included.
-Note that you still have to install detectron2 and register the datasets.

 ```python
 # MMSegmentation